-2.33 Tutoring of school pupils

-2.33.1 INDEPENDENT TUTORING
+- 2.33 Tutoring of school pupils - 2.33.1 INDEPENDENT TUTORING

 Members of staff and volunteers who undertake tutoring outside school on a self-employed basis should ensure that they do not tutor children from their own classes as this would be a conflict of interest and a potential blurring of professional boundaries.
 Members of staff must seek approval from the Headteacher if they wish to undertake tutoring of children from within their school and must ensure they have the parents'/carers' consent.
+It may be appropriate for staff and volunteers to offer independent tutoring to pupils at the school on school premises on a self-employed basis at lunch times or outside school hours for subjects not available through the regular curriculum such as music tuition, dance or minority interest sports, subject to written approval by the headteacher, written parental consent and compliance by the staff member with this Code of Conduct at all times.
 Staff members must also inform the Headteacher if they undertake additional employment outside school, including tutoring children who attend different schools.
 They must also ensure they have parental/carer consent.